Search ImagingPixel for Images by Camera or Lens

 Fuji Cardia Travel Mini Dual-P, Camera mode display

 Exposure mode selection for Manual Infinity Focus is handled by the rightmost button with the camera control cluster on the film back.
-Auto Flash, Flash On, Flash Off, Back Light Compensation, and Self-Timer is a cycle selection set by the button next to it.
+Auto Flash, Flash On, Flash Off, Back Light Compensation, and Self-Timer a cycle selections set by the button next to it.

 The settings, including frames remaining, are displayed on the LCD panel display.

-Within the LCD display cluster is also the mid-roll film rewind button and settings for the date/time imprint feature.
+Within the LCD display cluster are also the mid-roll film rewind button and settings for the date/time imprint feature.

 Batteries